 Where I’m Going Next

-- Working with the Webster City, Iowa Chamber of Commerce to make the whole town social-savvy.
+- Working with the Webster City, Iowa Chamber of Commerce to make the whole town social- and tourism-savvy.

 - Texas Conference for Women, roundtable on “Finding Your Social Media Champions,” Austin, Texas.

 “Sheila Scarborough lights up a room with information and personality.
 Can’t wait to be there when I know she’ll be speaking.
 Every time she delivers on her promise of fun, fast-paced, actionable content.
 I walk away inspired to start doing great things with my business.”